 Compatibility with Apache Cassandra: Amazon Keyspaces is compatible with the Apache Cassandra Query Language (CQL).
 This means you can migrate your existing Cassandra workloads to Amazon Keyspaces with minimal code changes.

-Security and Compliance: It offers robust security features such as encryption at rest and in transit, identity and access management, and audit logging.
+Security and compliance: It offers robust security features such as encryption at rest and in transit, identity and access management, and audit logging.
 Amazon Keyspaces also helps you maintain regulatory compliance.

-Use Cases:
+Use cases

 Amazon Keyspaces is well-suited for applications that require seamless scaling and high availability.
 Typical use cases include customer-facing applications, Internet of Things (IoT) applications, and various scenarios where data must be distributed across multiple regions while maintaining low latency and high availability.